Nursing 406 - Adult Health Care » Spring 2020 » Chapter 32 Quiz

 The nurse is caring for a client with hypoxia.
 What does the nurse understand is true regarding the client’s oxygen level and the production of red blood cells?

-B. The kidneys sense low oxygen levels in the blood and stimulate erythropoietin, stimulating the marrow to produce more red blood cells
+B. The kidneys sense low oxygen levels in the blood and stimulate hemoglobin, stimulating the marrow to produce more red blood cells.

 C. The brain senses low oxygen levels in the blood and stimulates hemoglobin, which binds to more red blood cells.

-D. The bone marrow is stimulated by low oxygen levels in the blood and stimulates erythropoietin, maturing the red blood cells.
+D. The kidneys sense low oxygen levels in the blood and stimulate erythropoietin, stimulating the marrow to produce more red blood cells

 Question #19